dropwizard/dropwizard/docs/source/manual/views.rst

         }
     }

-For more information on how to use Freemarker, see the `Freemarker documentation <Freemarker>`_.
+For more information on how to use Freemarker, see the `Freemarker`_ documentation.